-It is clear that increased photosynthetic efficiency has great potential for improved plant growth and that transgenic approaches are a viable method of achieving this.
-Applying this to strawberry will have implications on carbon allocation, flavour and harvest time in addition to changes in growth and this project will account for these.
-From considering the literature, it was decided that transformations with SBPase and AGPase would be studied first as together these genes appear to have the greatest potential for improving strawberry yields.
+Increased photosynthetic efficiency has great potential for improved plant growth and that transgenic approaches are a viable method of achieving this.
+Applying this to strawberry will have implications on carbon allocation, flavour, and harvest time in addition to changes in growth and this project will account for these.
+It was decided that transformations with SBPase and AGPase would be studied first as together these genes appear to have the greatest potential for improving strawberry yields.